springernature/vpat/nature.md

 <br><br>
 Some parts of the checkout flow and the "My Account" pages contain unsemantic markup, including out-of-sequence headings and and incorrectly-applied landmarks.
 We are actively working to find and repair these problems.
 <br><br>
-We make use of ARIA roles to support landmarks, and use ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
+We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>
-Some complex functionality may omit required ARIA roles, states, or attributes, or abuse ARIA markup and techniques.
+Some complex functionality may omit required WAI-ARIA roles, states, or attributes, or abuse WAI-ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
 These include content in advertising scripts, in Disqus commenting widgets, and in the OneTrust "manage cookies" privacy centre, among others.
 </td>